Comments from Mr. PGC:

 Bailey was an influential botanist and horticulturist who helped create the modern study of cultivated plants.
 He and his daughter, Ethel Zoe Bailey, compiled the massive work, Hortus: A Concise Dictionary of Gardening, General Horticulture and Cultivated Plants in North America.

-Like so many men of his age, Banks was independently wealthy and dabbled in science as a hobby.
-He financed the botanical aspects of an expedition by Captain Cook and accompanied him on the voyage to search for new plants.
-Later, he was appointed horticultural and botanical advisor to Kew Gardens.
-Sir Joseph served as President of the Royal Society for more than 40 years and funded plant collection expeditions by several other well-known men..
+Like so many independently wealthy men of his era, Banks dabbled in science as a hobby.
+He financed the botanical aspects of a world ocean expedition by Captain Cook and accompanied him on the voyage to search for new plants.
+In 1771, Banks returned from a trip to Botany Bay in Australia with over 1,300 new plants.

 Josephine married the Vicomte de Beauharnais, then Napoleon I, from whom she was divorced in 1809.
 Empress Josephine gathered a famous nineteenth century collection of roses at the Château de Malmaison.
 The roses she collected may still be seen at l'Haÿ-les-Roses in Paris.

-Designer of the late 17th century exotic topiary garden at Levens Hall, Cumbria, between 1690 and 1720.
+Designer of the late 17th century exotic topiary garden at Levens Hall, Cumbria, England between 1690 and 1720.

 Nineteenth-century medical doctor and botanical designer of Mt.
 Auburn Cemetery near Cambridge, Massachusetts.
-He was among the first in the United States to propose multiple uses for cemeteries such as picnicking, ceremonies and general open space purposes.
+He was among the first in the United States to propose multiple uses for cemeteries such as picnicking, civic ceremonies and general open space purposes.

 A Scotsman who spent most of his time in France, Blaikie laid out the gardens of Château de Malmaison for the Empress Josephine.
 He also made the original plan for the remarkable garden at Bagatelle in Paris.